brooke-ec/dynamicpy/README.md

 loader.load_module("package.module")
 ```

-Dynamicpy provides a handful of utility functions to traverse modules in the stack which can be useful for streamlining this process.
+DynamicPy provides a handful of utility functions to traverse modules in the stack which can be useful for streamlining this process.

-## DependencyLibrary
+## Dependency Library

 The `DependencyLibrary` class allows you to create a library of objects which can then be injected into function parameters using type annotations.